nikhil-khot/fractal-lang/design/design.md

 ; escape), within the given bounds and window size.
 Returns the final ; bounds being used to view the fractal.

-; generate-ifractal : -> <L-System> Number IFractal
+; generate-ifractal : (-> <L-System> IFractal)
-; Creates an iterative fractal based on a provided L-System, initialized ; to the provided iteration of the fractal.
+; Creates an iterative fractal based on a provided L-System,

 ; <L-System> := ((<Binding> ...+) [<State>] (<Transformation> ...))
-; An L system is used to represent iterative fractals.
+; An L-system is used to represent iterative fractals.
 The bindings ; define all possible commands for this L-System.
 These bindings are ; then used to define the initial state of the system, and the ; transformations to apply at each iteration.
 If a binding has no defined